Multimodal Dependent Type Theory: Canonicity

 Thus, a \emph{type} over $\Gamma = (\Syn{\Gamma}, \varphi_\Gamma)$ in the glued model consists of a type $\IsTy[\Syn{\Gamma}]{\Syn{A}}[1]$ of \MTT{}, along with another predicate, a family of $\VV$-small sets, indexed over both closing substitutions $\Syn{\gamma}$ that satisfy the predicate $\Sem{\Gamma}$ and terms of type $\Sb{\Syn{A}}{\Syn{\Gamma}}$.

 A \emph{term} over $\Gamma$ in the glued model adds to the above a term $\IsTm[\Syn{\Gamma}]{\Syn{M}}{\Syn{A}}$ of that type, and a section $\Sem{M}$ of the aforementioned predicate.
 This section produces a proof that the predicate holds at that term after we close it by applying any substitution $\Syn{\gamma}$ of which the $\Sem{\Gamma}$ holds.
-The reindexing action of these presheaves is defined the action of substitution on contexts, types, and terms of \MTT{}.
+The reindexing action of these presheaves is defined by the action of substitution on contexts, types, and terms of \MTT{}.

-It can be shown that the projection $\El{m}(\Gamma) \defeq (\Syn{A},\Sem{A},\Syn{M},\Sem{M}) \mapsto (\Syn{A}, \Sem{A})$ that maps terms to types by forgetting the additional data defines a representable natural transformation in the sense of \S\ref{sec:semantics:standard-cwf}; the full proof can be found in the technical report.
-With respect to the connectives, we only show the interpret the base type $\Bool$, as per \S\ref{sec:semantics:standard-bool}.
+It can be shown that the projection $\El{m}(\Gamma) \defeq (\Syn{A},\Sem{A},\Syn{M},\Sem{M}) \mapsto (\Syn{A}, \Sem{A})$ that maps terms to types by forgetting the additional data defines a representable natural transformation in the sense of Section~\ref{sec:semantics:standard-cwf}; the full proof can be found in the technical report.
+With respect to the connectives, we only show how to interpret the base type $\Bool$, as per Section~\ref{sec:semantics:standard-bool}.
 For the formation and introduction rules we define:

 We must now define the left lifting structure $\CRec : [\CTrue,\CFalse] \pitchfork \El{m}$.
 In type-theoretic notation: